 This is a great book for active kiddos!
 This book encourages children to sing, count, and move.
 Children can honk and howl along while they hunt for hidden animals on each page.
 The cut-paper illustrations are beautiful and are something your children might want to try making for themselves.
+We have so many winter crafts here.
 Also, several pages of extension ideas and art projects are included.

 This book is written in the style of “This Is the House that Jack Built,” except that it follows arctic animals as they chase each other around icebergs.
 It’s great for early readers and as a read-aloud.
 A “For Creative Minds” section hleps children learn how these animals survive in the arctic.

 This book helps children explore and learn about penguins–how they swim so fast, what they eat, and how people need to help protect their habitats.